 A Customer Profile is a description of a customer, or set of customers, that includes demographic, geographic, and psychographic characteristics, as well as buying patterns, creditworthiness, and purchase history.
 They are a set of characteristics that define the people who are most likely to purchase your product or service and derive a lot of value from it - HubSpot.

 Customer Profiles are paramount to the success of your Inbound Marketing efforts, no matter how big or small your business is.

 The development of your Customer Profiles should be the first crucial step your business takes if you want to get the most out of your Inbound Marketing campaigns.
 If you don't build Customer Profiles, your strategy will be hit and miss and you won’t receive a strong return on investment for your marketing efforts.
 You’ll also be giving your competition extra space to get ahead of you, because, let’s be honest, all the best companies are doing Customer Profiles.

-Without the proper analysis of your current market, most businesses will never actually see their real target customers, never mind sell to them.
+Without the proper analysis of your current market, most businesses will never actually see their real target customers, never mind selling to them.
 When you know exactly what type of customers you want to sell your products to, marketing becomes a whole lot easier.

 Below, we’ve picked out the key material to help you understand why Customer Profiles are so important for your business.

 Customer Profiles offer businesses the ultimate marketing tool that helps their marketing, sales, and service teams understand their customers and help make better business decisions.
 A customer profile is a way of describing a consumer categorically so that they can be grouped for marketing purposes.

 When businesses develop their marketing strategies, create bespoke offers, and produce valuable marketing content, Customer Profiles are effectively the design tool in which a business tailors its products and services